The Ask Abi section of the site features questions sent across from readers about hair care, health, fitness, and beauty.

 Do this at least twice a week at the beginning of your rescue regimen.
 Once your hair is in recovery mode, you can drop to once per week.

-For protein, I recommend initially, Aphogee Two Step Protein Treatment for Damaged Hair (read and follow the instructions very carefully so you don’t cause more damage.
+For protein, I recommend initially, Aphogee Two Step Protein Treatment for Damaged Hair.

 For more on this product, this article breaks it down – Aphogee Two-Step Protein Treatment for Natural Hair